-The Financial Aid Office follows the regulations in the Family Educational Rights and Privacy Act (FERPA).
-All information provided to the Financial Aid Office is regarded as confidential and cannot be released without the written consent of the student applicant and/or parent.
-A Release of Information Form may be completed by the student, for student information, or by the parent, for parental information, and submitted to the Financial Aid Office for processing.
-A Permission to Discuss Form may be completed by the student to allow his or her financial aid and related information to be discussed with another party, such as a parent.
+The Financial Aid Office follows all regulations in the Family Educational Rights and Privacy Act (FERPA).
+All information provided to the Financial Aid Office shall be regarded as confidential and shall not be released without the written consent of the student applicant and/ or parent or guardian.
+A Release of Information Form may be completed by the student for student information or by the parent for parental information and submitted to the Financial Aid Office for processing.
+A Permission to Discuss Form may be completed by the student to allow their financial aid and related information to be discussed with another party such as a parent.

-Massasoit Community College attempts to provide financial assistance to all students with demonstrated need.
+The College attempts to provide financial assistance to all students with demonstrated need.